MicrosoftDocs/win32/desktop-src/PerfCtrs/using-workunit-perf_counters.md

 ## Providing WorkUnits

-You can create instances of the WorkUnit performance counter set using Performance Counter APIs.
+You can create instances of the Work Unit performance counter set using Performance Counter APIs.
 [Follow the data contract documented above](#data-contract) to ensure that other apps can successfully validate and consume your data.

 ## Visualizing WorkUnits